 Oppositional Defiant Disorder

 - A Disruptive, Impulsive-Control, and Conduct Disorder marked by a negativistic, hostile, and defiant behavior toward authority figures persisting for at least six months

 - Developmental progression to Conduct Disorder; it often co-occurs or precedes a diagnosis of Conduct Disorder, but many ODD never develop Conduct Disorder

-- ODD often manifests through excessive stubbornness, revenge-seeking, oppositionality, and blaming
+- ODD often manifests through excessive stubbornness, revenge-seeking, oppositionality, and blaming of others for wrongdoing

 - Verbal aggression and outbursts common, but do not include aggression toward people or animals, or destruction of property